 Wellington real estate is some of the most expensive in Missouri, although Wellington house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Wellington is generally considered to be a blue-collar town.
-44.39% of the Wellington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Wellington is a blue-collar town, with 44.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Wellington is a city of sales and office workers, construction workers and builders, and production and manufacturing workers.
 There are especially a lot of people living in Wellington who work in sales jobs (13.27%), office and administrative support (9.69%), and teaching (9.69%).

 In Wellington, however, the average commute to work is quite long.
 On average, people spend 31.18 minutes each day getting to work, which is significantly higher than the national average.

-Wellington is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Wellington doesn't have a public transportation system that people use for their commute.

-The citizens of Wellington have a very low rate of college education: just 7.28% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Wellington has a very low overall level of education: only 7.28% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Wellington in 2022 was $33,243, which is upper middle income relative to Missouri, and middle income relative to the rest of the US.
 This equates to an annual income of $132,972 for a family of four.
 However, Wellington contains both very wealthy and poor people as well.